***New FCC Mandated Rate Changes and AIC account Changes***

 You can leave a voicemail message for about the price of a local phone call.
 Call (866) 516-0115 and follow the automated instructions.

-AICs may use telephones in their housing area from late morning through late evening.
+AICs may use both in their housing area during their scheduled time out in the dayroom.
 The exact times authorized by the supervisor on-duty are dependent on security issues.
 Calls automatically “time out” and disconnect after 20 minutes.

 These rules will be posted for AICs to see in their cell blocks.
-They are also listed in the AIC handbook.
+They are also listed in the facility handbook.
 In addition, AICs may ask deputies to explain any of the rules the do not understand.
-Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail AIC rules.
+Telephone calls, tablet calls, video visits and messages may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or facility rules.

-• AICs must not damage the telephone equipment.
+- AICs must not damage the telephone equipment or the tablets.

-• Harassment, intimidation, or threats over the telephone is prohibited.
+- Harassment, intimidation, or threats over the telephone or tablet is prohibited.

-• AICs may never call the victims/witnesses of crimes they are accused of committing.
+- AICs may never contact the victims/witnesses of crimes they are accused of committing.

-• The monitoring/recording of any call may be used in AIC disciplinary hearing or court proceeding as evidence.
+- The monitoring/recording of any call or tablet session may be used in AIC disciplinary hearing or court proceeding as evidence.

-Telephones are a privilege — therefore, they must be used in a manner that complies with the state laws, county ordinances, and jail AIC rules.
+Telephones and tablets are a privilege — therefore, they must be used in a manner that complies with the state laws, county ordinances, and facility rules.

-AICs who misuse the telephone system may be warned, informally disciplined, lose their telephone privileges, or subject themselves to major Jail discipline and/or criminal action if and when appropriate.
+AICs who misuse the telephone system or the facility tablets may be warned, informally disciplined, lose their privileges, or subject themselves to disciplinary sanctions and/or criminal action, if and when appropriate.

 Blocking AIC Telephone Calls